What Are Forecasting Methods?

 - Qualitative Methods – These methods are based on emotions, intuitions, judgments, personal experiences, and opinions.
 This means that there is no math involved in qualitative forecasting methods.
-Delphi MethodDelphi MethodThe Delphi method is a forecasting framework wherein the main objective is to arrive at a group consensus and fill up questionnaires by chosen experts.
-Next, the expert group opines their views on an initiator or facilitator, summarizing the gathered information into an understandable report., Market Survey, Executive Opinion, SalesForce Composite are part of this type of forecasting.
+Delphi MethodDelphi MethodThe Delphi method can be termed a forecasting process framework wherein the main objective is to arrive at a group consensus., Market Survey, Executive Opinion, SalesForce Composite are part of this type of forecasting.

 - Quantitative Methods – These methods depend wholly on mathematical or quantitative models.
 The outcome of this method relies entirely on mathematical calculations.
 Time Series and Associative Models are a part of this type of forecasting.